-Hailed by the Boston Globe as "one of the city's best percussionists" by I Care if You Listen and "musical and deftly accomplished" by Gapplegate Classical-Modern Music Review, Matt Sharrock is a versatile performer who tirelessly champions the music of living composers.
-As half of the bass clarinet/marimba duo Transient Canvas, he has premiered over 75 new works and performed across the United States, from San Francisco to Brooklyn and from Jordan Hall to The Goat Farm Arts Center.
+Hailed as one of "Boston's best percussionists" by I Care if You Listen and "musical and deftly accomplished" by Gapplegate Classical-Modern Music Review, Matt Sharrock is a versatile marimbist, percussionist, and conductor who tirelessly champions the music of living composers.
+As half of the bass clarinet/marimba duo Transient Canvas, he has premiered over 75 new works and toured extensively in the United States and Europe.
 Always looking for innovative ways to connect with new audiences, he melds drama and music with his solo project Narratives and rides the line between rock band and new music ensemble as a member of the Boston Percussion Group.
-As an orchestral percussionist, Matt has also performed with some of New England’s finest ensembles, including the Boston Modern Orchestra Project, Portland Symphony Orchestra, Boston Landmarks Orchestra, and the New Hampshire Music Festival.
+As an orchestral percussionist, Matt has performed with some of New England’s finest ensembles, including the Boston Modern Orchestra Project, Portland Symphony Orchestra, Boston Landmarks Orchestra, and the New Hampshire Music Festival.

-An advocate for new music, Matt currently serves as Music Director for the Equilibrium Ensemble, a new music sinfonietta dedicated to promoting the work of New England-based composers, and he is the resident percussionist with Ensemble / Parallax, a multimedia consort dedicated to the music of the European avant-garde.
-He has performed with many of Boston's premiere contemporary ensembles, including Sound Icon, Boston Musica Viva, Alea III, the Lydian String Quartet, and Lorelei.
+An advocate for new music, Matt currently serves as Music Director and conductor for the Equilibrium Ensemble, a new music sinfonietta dedicated to promoting the work of New England-based composers, and he is the resident percussionist with Ensemble / Parallax, a multimedia consort dedicated to the music of the European avant-garde.
+He has performed with many of Boston's premier chamber ensembles, including the Chameleon Arts Ensemble, Sound Icon, Boston Musica Viva, Alea III, the Lydian String Quartet, and Lorelei.
 In addition to live performances, Matt has recorded as a soloist, chamber, and orchestra musician on BMOP/sound, Navona, New Focus Recordings, and Ravello Records.